 Since his first election in 2009, Mike has focused on reducing the City’s heavy debt burden.
 On the day Mike took office in 2010, Stow’s debt was $31.64 million.
-As of January 1, 2018, the debt has been cut to $15 million — a reduction of more than 50%.
+By the time Mike left office in 2020, the debt was cut to about $14 million — a reduction of more than 50%.

 Repealing “Dumb” Laws

-In the past year, Mike has set out to repeal laws that are overly burdensome or make no sense.
+Mike set out to repeal laws that are overly burdensome or make no sense.
 Mike’s efforts have resulted in bringing ice cream trucks back to Stow, eliminating regulations on arcade games, and repealing extremely harsh rules on charities.

 Protecting Your Tax Dollars

 Mike has been City Council’s consistent voice of restraint when it comes to spending your tax dollars.
 He has voted “no” on 4 of 8 annual budgets, because they were not balanced.
-Since Mike was appointed as Chairman of the Budget Committee, Stow has always kept a balanced budget.
+Since Mike was appointed as Chairman of the Budget Committee, Stow kept a balanced budget.
 In spite of Stow’s fiscal restraint, Stow has not reduced services.
-In fact, 93.8% of Stow residents said the city provides excellent or good customer service.

 As a few examples of Mike’s cost-cutting: